stewa75/easycollapsible/readme.txt

 - theme independent
 - really smart

-It has been tested on lambda and boost.
+It has been tested on Lambda and Boost.
 If you have any problem please visit the page: